phuntshoWangdi/Chess-playing-robot-arm/README.md

 # Chess-playing-robot-arm
-robot arm integrated with chess playing capability
+chess playing capability integrated into robot arm
 Demo: https://youtu.be/D9IFXNhLfIU

 # Main Components Used in this project